 Elena described how Greeks traditionally eat breakfast between 8 and 9am.
-Then they go to work and because breaks aren’t regulated, they will often have lunch between 3 to 5pm.
-Dinner is usually enjoyed late, between 9 and 10pm.
+Then they go to work and, because work breaks aren’t regulated, they will often have lunch between 3 to 5pm.
+Because of this, dinner is usually enjoyed late, between 9 and 10pm.

 First Bite: Koulouri

 In Syntagma Square, we stopped by one of the bright yellow food carts and enjoyed out first bite of the day: koulouri.
 This traditional sesame round bread was reportedly first made in Istanbul 200-300 years ago, and then brought to Greece.